purvaz/DesignDecoded/ecommerceApplication/ecommerceApplication.md

 - Also, a user might be a seller, and they need to communicate with the product catalog service as a seller, and the product catalog service needs to make sure the seller is authenticated.
 Hence this will be a 2 way communication between the user and product catalog services.
 - A user who purchases a product should be able to write a review and also, before buying, the user should be able to look at the reviews.
 - A user should be able to add things into their cart even without logging in or signing up.
 But they shouldnt be able to place an order without signing up.
 - Next, after a user proceeds to checkout, the order service comes in.
-Notice that the order service only comes in when the user follows the proper flow of
-<p align="center"> login/signup → search (optional) → select product → add product to cart → checkout </p>
+Notice that the order service only comes in when the user follows the proper flow of **login/signup → search (optional) → select product → add product to cart → checkout**
 - Without following the above flow, the user cannot directly check out and pay.
 Also, the wallet service needs to authenticate the user and hence communicates with the user management service.
 - Only when the payment goes through, an order is generated.
 Once the order is placed, the inventory management system must be updated as the product count will have decreased.
 - The notifications system must be updated once a payment goes through, whenever there are any changes in the order status, when there are abandoned items in the cart sitting for too long, whenever a product is whishlisted and becomes available, when a user creates an account for the first time or when a payment is successful.